 Yes!
 Always test drive a car if you’re thinking of buying it.
 You’ll never know how comfortable you’ll be in it unless you do.

 How much will it cost to buy and run?

 Unfortunately, this is not as simple as knowing the upfront cost.
 It’s important to understand what it’s going to cost over its lifetime, not just on the day you buy it.
 For details and tools for working out everything, from depreciation to fuel costs, check out our tips for buying a used car.

 The best used 4x4s and SUVs on the marketWith the recent release of the new number plates, now is a great time to bag a good deal on older stock.
-So we bring you a list of some of the best used 4x4’s and SUV’s on the market. one month ago
+So we bring you a list of some of the best used 4x4’s and SUV’s on the market.
+2 months ago

-The best used 4x4s and SUVs on the marketMotoring one month ago
+The best used 4x4s and SUVs on the marketMotoring 2 months ago